You are $75 away from free shipping

-After coloring your hair—whether you choose to go caramel latte, rose blonde, or any color in between—you’ll need to update your hair care routine.
-Here are a few tips for color-treated hair to keep in mind.
+After coloring your hair—whether you choose to go caramel latte, rose blonde, or any color in between—you’ll need to update your hair-care routine.
+Here are a few tips for color-treated hair, like caramel brown highlights, to keep in mind.

 When it comes to color-treated hair, conditioner might not cut it as your sole source of hydration.
 Once or twice a week, swap the conditioner for a hair mask after shampooing.
 Try the L’Oréal Paris EverPure Repair Remedy Balm.

 We don’t blame you for wanting perfect curls or super straight strands, but that doesn’t mean it’s safe to use heat tools all the time—especially after coloring your hair.
 While it’s true caramel lattes are delish when served hot, your new ‘do will look amazing whether you heat style it or let your mane air dry.
 If you do decide to blow dry, straighten, or curl your hair after dying, don’t do it every day, and be sure to use a heat protectant when you do.
 Next time you straighten your hair, try the L’Oréal Paris Advanced Hairstyle SLEEK IT Iron Straight Heatspray.

 We love hair colors inspired by all things edible.
 Next, consider vanilla lilac or smoked marshmallow hair.
 Here are our articles on both trending hues: Embrace The Purple Hair Color Trend with Vanilla Lilac Hair and Smoked Marshmallow Hair Is The Sweet Hair Color You Need For Winter.

 Sign up for the latest beauty news, product samples and coupons

 Now you’ll be the first to hear about our latest beauty news, product samples and coupons and so much more.
 You’ll hear from us soon.